POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/population_params.rst

 .. _pop-params-guide:

 ================================================
-POSDYON Population Synthesis Configuration Guide
+POSYDON Population Synthesis Configuration Guide
 ================================================

 This documentation provides a detailed overview of the configuration options available in the Posydon software package.